Stan Brookes

-Stan Brookes (born 2 February 1953) was an English footballer who played for Doncaster Rovers and KV Mechelen as a defender.
-He attended the Percy Jackson Grammar School, Doncaster, 1964 entrant.
+Stanley Kevin Brookes (2 February 1953 – 11 December 2025) was an English footballer who played for Doncaster Rovers and KV Mechelen as a defender.

-Senior club career
+Early life

+Brookes attended the Percy Jackson Grammar School, Doncaster, 1964 entrant.

+Career

 Doncaster Rovers

-After playing in Doncaster Rovers Juniors Brookes signed a professional contract with club, then in English Division 4, in February 1971.
+After playing for the Doncaster Rovers Juniors, Brookes signed a professional contract with club, then in English Division 4, in February 1971.
 His debut came in a 1–0 home defeat to Barrow on 28 August 1971.
 His first goal came in the following season on 20 February in a 2–1 win at Chester City.

-In April 1974 he took over in goal in a game against Exeter City.
+In April 1975, he took over in goal in a game against Exeter City.
 Rovers were losing 2–0 at the time and came back to draw 3–3.